chompasina/metz-miller/content/blogs/blog3.md

 draft: false
 ---

 For our out-of-town guests, we've reserved a block of rooms at ...
+TBD :)

+We also recommend these AirBnb options:

+If you're up for it, you're welcome to camp on the farm Saturday night with us.
+Let us know if you're planning on this option.